-Specialty tools are tools that are not so easy to categorize.
-Tools like cutters, strippers, and so on, are more easily understood.
-Specialty tools, on the other hand, include things like fish tape, electrical meters, and even lubricant.
-So, you see, these are tools, but since they do not have a category all their own, they fall in the specialty tools category.
-They may handle types of crimp connectors or another type of electrical wire connectors.
+Specialty tools perform tasks other tools cannot.
+This includes things like fish tape, electrical meters, and even lubricant.
 This is the place to find the obscure and hard-to-find specialty tools you will not see elsewhere.
 Before you select one of our specialty tools, it's good to have an understanding of how they are different and what abilities each tool offers.

 "This is the place to find the obscure and hard-to-find specialty tools you will not see elsewhere."

 We carry a range of specialty tools to handle a variety of tasks.
-In this way, you are sure to find the specialty tools that you have been looking for.
-Below, we will take a more in-depth look at the various style of specialty tools we carry and where you might want to use them.
+From testing electrical parameters to pulling wires through tight locations, we offer the tools to get the job done right.
+Below, we will take a more in-depth look at the various styles of specialty tools we carry and where you might want to use them.

 Electrical meters